dovecot/documentation/source/configuration_manual/authentication/ldap_settings_auth.rst

 - Values:  :ref:`string`

 Filter for user lookup (userdb lookup).
-See also :ref:`authentication-ldap_backend_configuration`
+See also :ref:`authentication-ldap`

 Below variables can be used.

 ======== =============  ================================================================
 Variable Long name      Description